alexisophiek/Final_Project/README.md

 NLTK has its own set of corpora called twitter_samples.
 For the purpose of modeling, they also supply a positive_tweets.json and a negtaive_tweets.json.
 We used NaivesBayes classifier.

+Beginning with an unknown size of the dataset and knowning the potential to grow, we considered a cloud based storage.
+This allowed for larger database size and for all of us to access the same data without sync issues.
+We chose to use Google Cloud SQL.
+This took a little work to set up, as additional tools were needed.
+[Google Cloud SDK](https://cloud.google.com/sdk) had to be downloaded, then [Google Cloud SQL Proxy](https://cloud.google.com/sql/docs/postgres/quickstart-proxy-test) had to be run in the SDK terminal.

+To set up the database, first we needed a project in the Google Platform.
+After starting a project, collaberators can be added.
+Then a SQL instance needs to be set up.
+We chose to use a PostgreSQL instance.
+A database was set up and users added.
+We had to also add a service account to allow Heroku to connect.

+Connecting to Google Cloud SQL in Heroku proved to be more challenging than expected.
+We had to add a buildpack for Cloud SQL Proxy.
+We started with [emartech's](https://elements.heroku.com/buildpacks/emartech/heroku-buildpack-cloud-sql-proxy) build, but had issues.
+After digging around, we found another buildpack to try with a slightly different approach.
+[Daniel Zambelli's](https://elements.heroku.com/buildpacks/danielzambelli/heroku-buildpack-cloud-sql-proxy) buildpack used encoded credentials.
+After trying different buildpacks and different ports for the connection, we had to add another piece (`subprocess.call("bin/run_cloud_sql_proxy")`) and eventually we were able to get the connection working.